 Bitmask columns (an integer within which each bit is retrieved and set via bitwise arithmetic) can be extremely handy.
 They’re a very compact way to pack true/false values together for efficient storage.
 They can also facilitate certain types of queries; for example, “if any value is set” queries become simple.
 I’ve used them in ACLs stored in a database, for instance.
 Certain types of problems are just easy to solve with bitwise arithmetic, and for those problems, creating an integer column and declaring “bit 5 is whether the value is [something]” makes a lot of sense.

 On the negative side, bitmask columns can be hard to use.
 For one thing, they’re hard to understand.
 Without the documentation that says which bit means what, they’re pretty much useless.
 SQL Server avoids this and the other problems I’ll name by treating each bit as a separate column and naming it, but that’s only if you use that facility, which my previous employer didn’t.
 Bitwise arithmetic can also be pretty tricky to write, and even harder to read.

 Magic numbers in queries are just as meaningless as a column named

 bitcolumn1.
 Declaring and passing around constants to name the magic numbers is a nice thought, but it’s error-prone and it’s extra work.
 Creating a table to define the bits can be quasi-helpful as well, unless (as often happened at my previous employer) you can’t find the table, or the column is named such that you can’t tell which table defines the values for which column, or the table’s values don’t make any sense for bitwise arithmetic.

 Bitmask columns are also not index-friendly, so querying against them isn’t optimal.
-Of course, any column with only two values is useless to an index anyway, so this is no worse, performance-wise, than storing the yes/no values in columns by themselves.
-Since there’s less data to examine, it can actually be more efficient.
+Of course, any column with only two values is useless to an index anyway, so this is no worse, performance-wise than storing the yes/no values in columns by themselves.
+Since there’s fewer data to examine, it can actually be more efficient.